 Harlan Baldridge, manager of the decorative concrete division of Cut & Break Construction in Medford, Ore., prefers to mix color hardener into a pancake batter consistency and then spray it onto gray concrete.
 “A bonding agent is great to use before spraying on the color hardener,” he advises.
 Baldridge uses a variety of colors to create the effects he wants.
 “If a native stone has a red basis, I’ll start with a neutral, like cream, then add a sun-baked clay color.
 I can add black flecks by random bursts of color.
 I can hand rub to get some of the color off for a tumbled stone look.
 This also highlights textures of the stone pattern.”

 At Chaparral Pines Country Club in Payson, Ariz., Gerald King, concrete operations manager of Pace Pacific in Phoenix, and his crew applied additional color over integrally colored concrete to achieve the effect the client wanted on some 30,000 square feet of structural retaining wall.
-"We started with integrally colored concrete and added additional color by spraying multiple colors of color hardener," he explains.
-They made a presentation mock-up to see what the product would look like, then purchased color in large volumes to help with consistency.
-"You have to make sure your client knows [integrally colored concrete] is a natural product and that it can change."
+“We started with integrally colored concrete and added additional color by spraying multiple colors of color hardener,” he explains.
+They made a presentation mock-up to see what the product would look like.
+They then purchased color in large volumes to help with consistency.
+“You have to make sure your client knows [integrally colored concrete] is a natural product and that it can change.”
 But he points out that using color hardener over it helps camouflage and mask inconsistencies.

 No matter what method or combination of methods you use to color your project, it is important to remember that your release agent may affect the results you achieve.
-Will the release agent leave a residue?
+Can the release agent leave a residue?
 Will it prevent good adhesion of color hardener?
 Will it react with the chemical stain you use?
 Release agents containing petroleum products can also harm some form liners.
 Talk with and get recommendations from the form and liner manufacturers.
 It helps to talk with other contractors that use these forms and learn from their hands-on experiences.

 Karl Russell, owner of R&R Poured Walls in Byron, Mich., says working with decorative forms and liners is not complicated, but you have to pay attention.
 “Practice up front.
 Don’t sell a job never having done it.
 Make time and practice in different temperatures.”
 And practice different techniques.
 Gaining the know-how can improve business prospects and increase the bottom line, he says.
 Having happy clients isn’t a bad motive either.